Non-singular "Gauss'' black hole from non-locality: Introduction

-In this Essay we propose a different route.
-Starting from a modified radius variable we construct a non-singular metric that has no such inner horizon but still features a de\,Sitter core.
-Moreover, the form of the modified radius variable is motivated by recent results in non-local gravity, thereby removing a layer of ambiguities.
+Of course, in the absence of a fundamental theory predicting the precise form of a non-singular metric, many different parametrizations can be explored.
+From a fundamental physics perspective, however, this is somewhat dissatisfying, since there is no physical argument that favors one type of non-singular metric over another, equally non-singular one.
+In this paper we propose an avenue to approach this problem by connecting the regularity properties of static black hole spacetime metrics with Gauss' law.
+Starting from a modified radius variable we construct a non-singular metric that turns out to not have an inner horizon but still features a de\,Sitter core.
+The form of the modified radius variable is motivated by recent results in non-local gravity, thereby removing a layer of ambiguities.